deirdresm/DeirdreDevPublish/README.md

 ---

+x 1.
+Do the inscribed code for front page images. x not needed x 2.
+Fix the image size on posts because that Swift is ginormous. x 3.
+Redirect for .htaccess x 4.
+Damn video link fix (and any other liquid tags). x 5.
+Post dates.

 # Publish theme for deirdre.dev

 Some interesting challenges in porting this theme, where I tried to be faithful to the [original theme](https://html5up.net/solid-state) up until the point where I didn't care about that detail. :) Given that my site already used [the unofficial Jekyll port of the free version of this theme](https://github.com/andrewbanchich/Solid-State-Jekyll-Theme), it's essentially a straight port of that port.